gowebexamples/gowebexamples/content/templates.md

 Go's `html/template` package provides a rich templating language for HTML templates.
 It is mostly used in web applications to display data in a structured way in a client's browser.
 One great benefit of Go's templating language is the automatic escaping of data.
-There is no need to worry about about XSS attacks as Go parses the HTML template and escapes all inputs before displaying it to the browser.
+There is no need to worry about XSS attacks as Go parses the HTML template and escapes all inputs before displaying it to the browser.

 {{< edison >}}